About Us

 Welcome to the future!
 In this post-pandemic world, there is a clear need for community.
 There's no use longing for the past.
 But we have a suggestion on what the community could look like in the data industry in the 2020s.

 In October 2024, we organized the first Helsinki Data Week.
 A gathering that brought together diverse perspectives and expertise.
-We invited everyone interested in data, regardless of their points of view.
+We invited everyone interested in data, regardless of their viewpoints.

-Before we dive into the details, it's worth explaining where the idea for Helsinki Data Week came from. what needs it answers, and who is in the core team.
+Before we dive into the details, it's worth explaining the origins of Helsinki Data Week, the needs it answers, and who is in the core team.

 Mo Silos Mo Problems

-After the pandemic, there are active data communities again in Helsinki, also more broadly in Finland.
+After the pandemic, there are active data communities again in Helsinki and, more broadly, in Finland.
 Events are being organized.
 But we have noticed that we have divided into smaller, well-defined groups, often based on professions, technical preferences, or areas of expertise.

 This has led to a situation where we do not meet enough people outside our small circles.
-A common topic has been whether it's acceptable to take part in a certain event.
-Especially when one's job title doesn't exactly match the 'requirements' of the event.
+A common topic has been whether it's acceptable to participate in a particular event, especially when one's job title doesn't exactly match the 'requirements' of the event.

 There have been opportune networking events.
 Yet it is typical to hear about the event only afterward.
 Most often from LinkedIn posts detailing who attended and what happened!
 For some reason, information about many events stays within that circle.
-Even though one of the challenges for event organizers is attracting enough attendees.
+One challenge for event organizers is attracting enough attendees.

 It also happens that even if we've noticed an event in time, we may hesitate to take part.
 Because we think there will not be people we already know there.
 "Introverts unite!
 Separately, in your own homes..."